-Peter Burgess was appointed as the Deputy CEO and Director of Policy & Education of the SMSF Association in May 2020.
+Peter Burgess is the SMSF Association’s Deputy CEO / Director of Policy & Education.
 Peter is a previous Association Board member and worked at the Association as Technical Director for three years prior to joining the SMSF administrator SuperConcepts in 2013 as General Manager, Technical Services & Education.

 With over 20 years of industry experience Peter is recognised as an authority in SMSF technical matters and Government policy design.
-He is a widely published author and media commentator on SMSFs and is passionate about SMSFs and the role they can play in providing a dignified retirement, in the right circumstances, for those who seek greater engagement and control over their retirement savings.
+He is a widely published author and media commentator on SMSFs and is regularly sought for comment on the latest technical and policy sector developments.
+He is passionate about SMSFs and the role they can play in providing a dignified retirement, in the right circumstances, for those who seek greater engagement and control over their retirement savings.
 Through his contribution to the development of SMSF education standards, his Government advocacy work and his commitment to professionalism and thought leadership, Peter has dedicated much of his career to improving SMSF advice competency standards and the vibrancy and credibility of the SMSF sector.